peterhinch/micropython_ir/README.md

 The receiver is cross platform and has been tested on Pyboard, ESP8266 and ESP32.

+In a typical use case the receiver is employed at the REPL to sniff the address and data values associated with buttons on a remote control.
+The transmitter is then used in an application to send those codes, emulating the remote control.

+Other use cases involve running the receiver in an application.
+This enables an IR remote to control a device such as a robot.

 #### [Receiver docs](./RECEIVER.md)

 The transmitter driver is compatible with Pyboard (1.x and D series) and ESP32.